$\Lambda_b \to \Lambda_c^*(2595,2625)\ell^-\bar{\nu}$ form factors from lattice QCD: Chiral and continuum extrapolations of the form factors

 where $m_{\Lambda_c^*}=m_{\Lambda_{c,1/2}^*}$ or $m_{\Lambda_c^*}=m_{\Lambda_{c,3/2}^*}$ depending on the final state considered.
 In the physical limit $m_\pi=m_{\pi,\rm phys}$, $a=0$, the functions reduce to

 This parametrization corresponds to a Taylor expansion of the shape of the form factors around the endpoint $w=1$, i.e. an expansion in powers of $(w-1)$; because we have lattice results for only two different kinematic points near $w=1.01$ and $w=1.03$, we work only to first order, and we expect the parametrization to become unreliable for large $(w-1)$.
-Our results for $F^{f}$ and $A^{f}$ from fits using Eq.~(\ref{eq:extrapolation}) are given in the first two columns of Table \ref{tab:FFparams}, and the values and full covariance matrices are also provided as supplemental files.
+Our results for $F^{f}$ and $A^{f}$ from fits using Eq.~(\ref{eq:extrapolation}) are given in the first two columns of Table \ref{tab:FFparams}, and the values and full covariance matrices (evaluated using bootstrap) are also provided as supplemental files.
 As can be seen in Figs.~\ref{fig:FFextrapJ12VA}, \ref{fig:FFextrapJ12T}, \ref{fig:FFextrapJ32VA}, and \ref{fig:FFextrapJ32T}, the lattice data are well described by the model.
+The fits of the individual form factors have $\chi^2/{\rm d.o.f.}$ in the range from approximately 0.5 to 1.5, where we count $F^f$, $A^f$, $C^f$, and $D^f$ as parameters that are primarily constrained by the data, such that ${\rm d.o.f.}=6-4=2$.

 Again following Ref.~\cite{Meinel:2020owd}, to estimate systematic uncertainties associated with the chiral and continuum extrapolations, we also performed ``higher-order'' fits including additional terms describing the dependence on the lattice spacing and pion mass,